 Gutenberg’s invention was brought to England in 1476 by William Caxton, an Englishman who had lived in Bruges, Belgium, for years.
 Caxton went to Cologne to learn to print in 1471 in order to set up a press in Bruges and publish his own translations of various works.

 After returning to England, he set up a press in Westminster Abbey, where he worked as a printer for the monarchy until his death in 1491.

-The worldwide spread of the printing press meant greater distribution of ideas that threatened the ironclad power structures throughout Europe.
+The worldwide spread of the printing press meant a greater distribution of ideas that threatened the ironclad power structures of Europe.

 In 1501, Pope Alexander VI promised excommunication for anyone who printed manuscripts without the church’s approval.
 Twenty years later, books from John Calvin and Martin Luther spread, bringing into reality what Alexander had feared.

 Furthering that threat, Copernicus published his On the Revolutions of Heavenly Spheres, which was seen as heresy by the church.

 By 1605, the first official newspaper, Relation, was printed and distributed in Strasbourg.
 Newspapers appeared all across Europe, formalizing the printing press’ contribution to the growth of literacy, education, and the far-reaching availability of uniform information for ordinary people.

 The Invention of Printing.
 Theodore Low De Vinne.